Local Nature Recovery Strategy

 In terms of "stage 3" of the LNRS process, we reviewed descriptions of the nature and biodiversity in the area that we wrote in early 2021, and updating that text.
 Our description of the biodiversity in the area is written using the National Character Areas (NCAs) as a way of dividing up the North of Tyne into similar landscapes.
 This document can be downloaded below as the "technical consultation".
 The consultation for that was in April and May 2024 and has now finished.

-We are held consultation events in the summer.
+We are held consultation events in the summer 2024.
 The fourth tile in this map collection (here, opens in a new page) shows how we are dividing the North of Tyne up into seven areas to make these conversations practical.
 We produced A2 fold-out maps for each of the seven areas (scroll down to the section "A conversation about nature recovery" to see these electronically or to download)

-In autumn 2024: we are currently working on:
+In autumn 2024: we worked on:

-• gathering expert input from the steering group, the sub group, and our technical experts, as to the long list of priorities and measures
+• gathering expert input from the steering group, the sub group, and our technical experts, as to the long list of priorities and measures,

-• developing a prioritisation matrix
+• developing a prioritisation matrix,

-• writing up the results of our farmer survey and follow up farmer telephone interviews
+• writing up the results of our farmer survey and follow up farmer telephone interviews,

-• the survey is still open, not just for farmers now, but also for communities and local groups
+• the survey is still open, not just for farmers now, but also for communities and local groups,

-• reviewing all the existing strategies, documents, and initiatives with partners, and how they mesh together
+• reviewing all the existing strategies, documents, and initiatives with partners, and how they mesh together,

 • planning for habitat workshops in the New Year.